 Note!
-You can still follow the steps outlined in this page BUT we recommend you now follow the procedure outlined here
+You can still follow the steps outlined in this page BUT we recommend you now follow the procedure outlined in this post.

 New Admin Console